 Employees are advised to check this page often for COVID-19 related protocols and practices that affect the UB workplace.

-To keep you and all our employees safe, UB is requiring that every employee verify that they are free of COVID-19 symptom each day before entering our campus.
+To keep you and all our employees safe, UB is requiring that every employee verify that they are free of COVID-19 symptoms each day before entering our campus.

 The COVID-19 pandemic impacts everyone.
 Do your part to foster a healthy and safe campus environment for all by following these important guidelines.

-State, Research Foundation and UB Foundation employees, as well as volunteers, adjunct faculty, vendors, visitors and invited guests to campus who are otherwise not affiliated with UB, must also complete the Daily Health Check prior to their arrival on campus.
+Volunteers, adjunct faculty, tenants/affiliates residing in UB facilities, vendors, visitors and invited guests to campus who are otherwise not affiliated with the university are required to complete the Daily Health Check prior to their arrival on campus.

 To reduce the risk of virus transmission, and in accordance with SUNY guidelines, a precautionary seven-day quarantine at their own residence is highly recommended for all UB students, faculty and staff who return to or come to campus in August (or thereafter) to start the academic year.